Table Of Contents_

 WHY WE LIKE IT: WEN 3921 comes with a unique two-directional blade and variable speed control.
 You can easily shift from level to angled sawing with the machine’s foot-lock clamp, beveling table, air pump, and stable cast iron base.

 The successor of the popular WEN 3920 scroll saw, the 3921 model has an adjustable 11″ x 16″ table that tilts up to 45 degrees to the left.
 It’s also equipped with a speed dial found in front of the machine that can be set from 400 to 1,600 strokes per minute and a snake light to help you better view your intricate cuts when necessary.
+If you need to cut small items then check out the best small chainsaw.

 The 1.2-amp machine offers five pinned and pin-less blade options that can cut through hardwood.
 You can position them in either the standard direction for angled and inside cuts or at a 90-degree position.
 The latter is for moving and cutting wood across the width of the table, instead of from the front to the back, for larger workpieces.
 WEN makes other great scroll saws as well, like the WEN 3922 16-Inch Variable Speed Scroll Saw with easy access blade changes, 550-1600 SPM, and a 2-inch cut capacity at 90 degrees with a 16-inch throat depth.
 It reduces vibration and overall makes your wood scrolling more accurate.
 It’s one thing that WEN tools are powerful and good quality, but ultimately, you get a great deal for what you pay for.
 You can clean your wood with a cloth while doing small projects, there’s no need to use the best power scrubber.